imediasystem/imediasystem/README.md

 <b>Hello World!</b>

 - 👋 I’m a WebMaster from Poland
-- ✨ I'm working on multiple frontend and backend project using .NET, C#, HTML5, CSS3, JavaScript, jQuery, React, Angular & Node.js
+- ✨ I'm working on multiple frontend and backend project
+- 👋 I'm using .NET, C#, HTML5, CSS3, JavaScript, jQuery, React, Angular, Webpack, Babel, Gulp & Node.js
 - 👀 I’m interested in coding and programming
 - 🌱 I’m currently learning Responsive Web Design
 - 💞️ I’m looking for cooperation with other IT enthusiasts